imisrac/aldihomework/1_task/manual_test.md

 **Test Steps:**

 1. Open **Browser A** (e.g., Chrome).
-2. Login and add a product (e.g., “Tomatoes”) to the shopping list.
+2. Login and add a product (e.g., “cider”) to the shopping list.
 3. Logout (optional).
 4. Open **Browser B** (e.g., Firefox) or use another device.
 5. Login with the same account.